isomerpages/mol-articles/financial-articles/support-schemes.md

       Download the Mobile@HDB app [here](https://www.hdb.gov.sg/cs/infoweb/mobile-hdb){:target="_blank"} to access our e-services on the go.

 accordion2:
-  - title: Additional SkillsFuture Credit (Mid-Career Support) by SSG
+  - title: Additional SkillsFuture Credit (Mid-Career Support)
     content: |
       Eligibility
         * For all Singaporeans who are 40 to 60 years old by 31 December 2020